ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Initial identity keys must be preserved, as they contain no information that's not already printed on the device's serial number plate.

+## Other Trust Anchors

 In addition to trustworthy provisioning of keys, RIV depends on other trust anchors.
-(See {{GloPlaRoT}} for definitions of Roots of Trust.)
+(See {{SP800-155}} for definitions of Roots of Trust.)

 * Secure identity depends on mechanisms to prevent per-device secret keys from being compromised.
 The TPM provides this capability as a Root of Trust for Storage